lingliw/panTool/padocTool/input/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Create the application

-In order to demonstrate how to deploy an application to the web, the following procedure shows you how to create a simple "Hello World" Java application and upload it to the Azure Websites Web App that your application created.
+In order to demonstrate how to deploy an application to the web, the following procedure shows you how to create a simple "Hello World" Java application and upload it to the App Service Web App that your application created.

 1. Click **File > New > Dynamic Web Project**.
 Name it `JSPHello`.
 You do not need to change any other settings in this dialog.
 Click **Finish**.